reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 #### Make the counter delay configurable {/*make-the-counter-delay-configurable*/}

-In this example, there is a `delay` state variable controlled by a slider, but its value is not used.
+In this example, there is a `delay` State variable controlled by a slider, but its value is not used.
 Pass the `delay` value to your custom `useCounter` Hook, and change the `useCounter` Hook to use the passed `delay` instead of hardcoding `1000` ms.

 <Sandpack>